 Using AI to Break Through Blocks

-Remember, use AI to assist your thinking, not replace it; the aim is to unblock your own ideas and words, not to generate content you submit as original.
+Remember: use AI to assist your thinking, not replace it.
+The aim is to unblock your own ideas and words.
+If writer's block is a recurring challenge, our guide on overcoming writer's block in academia has concrete strategies to help you regain momentum.

 When Writer's Block Signals Deeper Issues

-Writer's block, though painful, isn't permanent—with the right strategies and support, these periods become shorter and rarer over time.
+Writer's block, though painful, is not permanent.
+With the right strategies and support, these periods become shorter and rarer over time.